 Building a product from scratch is always a challenge, but it’s also our everyday job, so we’ve gotten used to it.
 We are not afraid to create and test new solutions and that is what we did in this case.
 If there is no API to retrieve the data we will do it in our own way.
 And that’s what this story is about.

 Not the first choice

-Is it legal?
+Is this legal?

 Proof of concept

-Let’s build the MVP
+Let’s build an MVP

-Team and organisation
+Team and organization

 You shall not pass!

 We were able to deliver the application on time.
 The timing was great because it was happening during a pandemic and the first lockdown.
 As a result, our app solved the problem of gift giving when everyone had to be in their homes.

 First, our client tested the app with his friends.
 After a few tweaks, we were ready to officially release the product.
 And this is usually where our work ends.
 In the Google store the application appeared immediately, but Apple was not satisfied with our solution.
 Not only was our client confused, so were we!
 During our 10 years of working on apps, we never had so many problems releasing our work.